General Info – summary

 SA Tree No. 562.

 Family Araliaceae: (Ivy and cabbage-tree family).
-The Family includes trees, shrubs, vines and herbs.
+The family includes trees, shrubs, vines and herbs.
 The mainly woody species are of tropical distribution.
 In southern Africa, there are 5 genera and about 18 species.
 Those genera with trees on this website include Cussonia and Schefflera.
 Leaves are usually alternate.
 They may also be once or twice digitally compound.
-1-3 bracts that persist around the fruit subtend the regular, bisexual or unisexual Flowers.
+1-3 bracts that persist around the fruit and subtend the regular, bisexual or unisexual Flowers.
 In Cussonia the flowers are in spikes or racemes and in Schefflera flowers are umbels, in panicles.
-The Calyx often reduced.
+The Calyx is often reduced.
 There are usually as many Stamens as PetalsAnthers are ovate or oblong with 2 pollen sacs.
 The usually 5 petals are attached to the inferior, 2-locular Ovary.
 Each locule has a single ovule.
 Styles equal the number of locules.
-The usually fleshy Fruit is usually a drupe or berry.
+The often-fleshy Fruit is usually a drupe or berry.
 It may split into individual carpel units, called mericarps, with 1 or more seeds.

 Conservation: National Status: L C. (Least Concern).
-Assessed: 2018 (L. von Staden).
+Assessed: 2018/11/07.
+(L. von Staden).

 Tree

-This thickset, small to medium sized Tree is much branched with a rounded spreading crown and may reach from 5 to 10m high.
+This thickset, small to medium sized Tree (photo 759) is much branched with a rounded spreading crown and may reach from 5 to 10m high.
 The much branched Trunk is sturdy and up to 0,6m in diameter.
 Branches are spreading.
 The corky Bark is deeply longitudinally fissured, with rectangular cracks (photos 542 & 543).

 Leaves

 This deciduous tree has hairless, shiny Leaves that are up to 15cm wide and relatively simple (have a single blade which may have incisions that are not deep enough to divide the blade into leaflets).
 This is distinctive.
 However, the incisions extend quite a way, giving rise to the star shaped leaf (photo 544).
 These leaves are clearly visible in the photo 516.
 The leaves are deeply 3-5 palmately lobed (lobed or divided or ribbed in a palm-like or hand-like fashion) but not completely divided (photo 544).
-When 5-lobed, the upper 3 lobes are slightly larger (photo 548).
+When 5-lobed, the upper 3 lobes are slightly larger (photo 516).
 The lanceolate lobes are narrow.
 The thin Petiole (leaf stalk) is – up to 30cm long.
 Stipules (basal appendage of the petiole) are adnate (fusion of unlike parts – here the stipule and petiole).
 Leaves are crowded on long petioles at the ends of knobbly short branches.
 Young leaves are brownish green.
 Before falling in autumn, the glossy green, leaves (photo 516) turn yellow.
 The Midrib in each lobe is conspicuous on both sides.
 Other veins are clearer below.
 Each leaf is up to 20cm wide.
 This and the palmate, simple leaves makes this Cussonia one of the easiest to identify.
 The bluntly and irregularly toothed Margin may be wavy.
 The Apex is attenuate (showing a long gradual taper towards the apex).
 The Base is broadly obtuse to cordate (heart shaped).

 Flowers